chenxsan/voidjs/packages/doc/markdown/home.md

 ## System requirements

 - Node.js 12 or later
-- MacOS, Windows and Linux are supported
+- macOS, Windows and Linux are supported

 ## Get started